 I. Program Overview

 The doctoral program in Educational Psychology and Educational Technology (EPET) is designed for persons who show promise of becoming scholars and leaders in the study of educational psychology and/or the educational technology.
 The program emphasizes rigorous research, scholarship and analytic perspectives on learning, development, and technology embedded in culture and society.
 The program prepares graduates to pursue careers as faculty, educational researchers, and leaders in education.

 There are two pathways to the EPET doctoral degree: on-campus and hybrid.
 The on-campus PhD program is designed for people who are able to relocate to East Lansing and attend graduate school full-time.
-The hybrid PhD program is designed for people who will keep their full time jobs associated with education and technology and attend graduate school part-time during the academic year, with greater time spent during the summer months.
+The hybrid PhD program is designed for people who will keep their full time jobs associated with education and technology and attend graduate school part-time during the academic year.
 One advantage of the on-campus program is the five-year assistantship that is generally awarded by the department to cover tuition expenses and provide a modest stipend.
 One advantage of the hybrid program is the opportunity to integrate doctoral studies and research with an ongoing career in an educational field.